-Throughout the 1970s and 1980s, support from IDRC enabled researchers to stay and work in the country despite the military dictatorship’s suppression of social science research.
+Throughout the 1970s and 1980s, support from IDRC enabled researchers to remain in the country and work despite the military dictatorship’s suppression of social science research.
 Driven out of universities and other publicly funded institutions, several researchers founded private research entities, whose work we funded.
 Later, the work of these institutions and the direct participation of many of their researchers in Chile’s political leadership contributed to re-establishing democratic institutions.

 A five-year grant has enabled the organization to identify the factors at work when a region prospers, poverty diminishes, and the gap between rich and poor narrows.
-The research, involving 19 regions in 10 countries, is helping policymakers improve how they promote rural development.
-Lessons from the research have made their way into the Mexican government’s 2014 poverty reduction program, and a 2013 Colombian law on land and rural development.
+The research, which involved 19 regions in 10 countries, has helped policymakers improve how they promote rural development.
+For example, lessons from the research have made their way into the Mexican government’s 2014 poverty reduction program, and a 2013 Colombian law on land and rural development.

 From 1980 to 1995, we supported Chilean research on policies and practices to promote technological innovation.
 Researchers laid the groundwork for universities to analyze labour market trends and align educational programs with the skills industry needed.

-Researchers also studied residential energy use, the need to use wood fuel more efficiently, and the potential for small- and medium-scale hydroelectric power generation.
+Researchers also studied residential energy use, the need to use wood fuel efficiently, and the potential for small and medium-scale hydroelectric power generation.
 Chile’s energy management policies drew on this research.

 287 activities worth CA$38 million since 1974